85ip9gh/SpringBoot_CRUD_1/README.md

 - Changed JWT token expiration time from 1hr to 10hrs in Token Service Class.
 Might implement token that refreshes later.

 ### 12/18/2023
 - Deploy V5 of website to GCP
     - Able to get https working on localhost with ssl certificate using mkcert but couldn't do the same for the gcp server
     - used this for reference: https://www.youtube.com/watch?v=-Sr1LggZbf0

+### 01/22/2024
+- Deploy website to Azure

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)